syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-dotnet-cli.md

 ---
 layout: post
 title:  Angular SPA on ASP.NET Core with .NET CLI
-description: Overview of Syncfusion Essential Angular
+description: Learn here about overview of Syncfusion Essential Angular with .NET CLI, its elements, features and more.
 platform: Angular
 control: Introduction
 documentation: ug